302.) Psalms 42 and 43

 “I am old and well advanced in years.” — by Israeli artist Nurit Tzarfati

-3and you have seen all that the Lord your God has done to all these nations for your sake, for it is the Lord your God who has fought for you.
 4I have allotted to you as an inheritance for your tribes those nations that remain, along with all the nations that I have already cut off, from the Jordan to the Great Sea in the west.
-5The Lord your God will push them back before you, and drive them out of your sight; and you shall possess their land, as the Lord your God promised you.
+5The Lord your God will push them back before you, and drive them out of your sight;

-2 Corinthians 1:20 (New International Version)
+2 Corinthians 1:20 (NIV)

 For no matter how many promises God has made, they are “Yes” in Christ.
 And so through him the “Amen” is spoken by us to the glory of God.